 Why does it make me feel a bit morose?

 Red, turns into merlot, and merlot means a lot more to me than, “It was red.”
 I think of dinner.
 I think of celebration.
-I think of happy scenes, with dramatically dark, yet subtle, undertones.
+I think of happy scenes, maybe romance, with dramatically dark, yet subtle, undertones.
 Shades of blood.
 I want to explore that.

 4. Time and Place

 I mentioned this briefly above, but I do tend to pick a certain time and place for scenes that I want to emotionally draw readers in.
-Transitional scenes, scenes where I want to hit on some emotional turmoil, usually happen either at night or during a sunset or sunrise in my own writing.
+Transitional scenes, scenes where I want to hit on emotional turmoil, usually happen either at night or during a sunset or sunrise in my own writing.
 I like the parallel there, of the world being in transition and so is my character.
 Lost in a swirl of colors.
 It appeals to me.
 In a broader sense, though, there are times and places where you can use the setting and time around the character as a tool to heighten the emotions in a scene.

 Metaphor is a hugely powerful tool in your emotional and evocative kit.
 Use it.
 Use it.
 Use it.
 The world isn’t just a world, is a parallel.
 Your emotions are a landscape, so describe them like one.
 Make me feel your fathomless depths by describing your sorrow like the ocean.
 Show me how hard it is to navigate these treacherous fears, because they’re a desert and you’re all out of water.
 Make me understand your character’s inner journey by drawing on things I know and experience.

 We are worlds, universes, entire soulscapes that writers can use to draw on to heighten emotions and increase character depth.
 There are mountains and valleys inside all of us.
 There also is within our characters.
 When I read, I want to explore your character’s topography, so don’t forget to use that universe.
-Bring me into their emotional mountains and valleys.

 5. Get rid of words like “felt” and “was”.